Release Date: 08/31/2025

 - Click the icon for Create a systemwide Hybrid Spot Color of the Spot Color [16].

-Figure 7: The Spot Colors settings area with the new function for creating Hybrid Spot Colors
+Figure 7: The settings area Spot Colors with the new function for creating Hybrid Spot Colors

 - The dialog Create Spot Color Definition opens, where you can proceed as already described in option 1.